 With any web technology there comes a time to move on to the next level.
-Adobe Flash is notoriously insecure, resource intensive, and poorly supported on mobile devices.
+Unfortunately, it is time for Adobe Flash users to move on.
+Adobe Flash vulnerabilities and security issues have made it notoriously insecure, resource intensive, and poorly supported on mobile devices.
 The process for phasing out Flash has been underway for some time, and now may be an advantageous time for developers and end users to move on from Adobe’s long-time media platform.

 This week we’ll discuss:

 It’s impossible for all software to be free of all vulnerabilities.
 However, Flash seems to have more than its fair share.

 Flash is a popular attack vector due to its past ubiquity and cross-platform nature.
 New vulnerabilities are discovered and patched, only for new vulnerabilities to be found in the new version.
 In the world of security, Flash is a large problem and using it, especially outdated versions, opens users to many different types of intrusions.

 Ever experience a browser crash while watching a Flash video?
 That’s because Flash can use large amounts of system resources.
 This usage can cause performance issues and slow the browser and machine.

 Lastly, Flash isn’t available on most mobile devices, which comprise the current majority of Internet users.
 More and more internet traffic comes through mobile devices and this means that mobile users won’t be served on equal footing with laptop or workstation users.
 The available alternatives to Flash may be faster and more efficient, and may provide better support and security.
 We’ll explore those now.

 HTML5 is the next generation of web development technology and may go a long way to replace the need for Flash.
 It is more secure, mobile friendly, cross-browser compatible, resource friendly, and provides better data storage.